1979–80 Georgetown Hoyas men's basketball team

-Georgetown played its home games at McDonough Gymnasium on the Georgetown campus in Washington, D.C., and finished the season with a record of 26-6 overall, 5-1 in Big East Conference play.
+Georgetown played its home games at McDonough Gymnasium on the Georgetown campus in Washington, D.C., and finished the season with a record of 26–6 overall, 5–1 in Big East Conference play.
 A regular season Big East co-champion, Georgetown also won the Big East tournament championship.
 In the 1980 NCAA tournament, the Hoyas advanced to the East Region final before losing to Iowa.

 Season recap

 Senior forward Craig "Big Sky" Shelton had a very strong season.
 During non-conference games, he shot 10-for-10 from the field against No. 1 Indiana, scored 22 points and shot 10-for-10 from the free-throw line against Houston, had 22 points against Northeastern, scored 20 points and had 10 rebounds against Boston College in the ECAC Holiday Festival, and scored 23 against United States International, 21 against Detroit, and 22 against Holy Cross.
 At one point he scored on 21 consecutive shots from the field over the course of four games.
 When Big East Conference play began against Providence, he put in an 18-point performance, and he scored in double figures in every conference game.

 Sophomore guard Eric "Sleepy" Floyd had led the team in scoring the previous season, and he continued to do so this season.
 He had 16 points against United States International, 23 against American, 24 against Boston College, 30 against Wagner, 22 against Detroit, 30 against George Washington, and 21 against Holy Cross.
 Sophomore center Ed Spriggs, meanwhile, had a 14-point, 10-rebound performance against Maryland; after an ankle injury in the game against Oral Roberts slowed Spriggs, reserve Mike Hancock started at center successfully in the remaining 18 games of the year.
 Forward Al Dutch, who had taken the previous season off for personal reasons, returned for his senior year and averaged 5.9 points per game but had an unusual streak in the middle of the season in which he scored 12 points each in five straight games.

 One early game took on a significance that only became apparent in retrospect.
 Georgetown and Maryland had begun play against one another in 1907 and had played each other in the regular season once or twice annually in 42 of the 46 seasons since 1935.
-During the December 5 game between the Hoyas and the Terrapins, John Thompson and Maryland head coach Lefty Driesell got into a shouting match at midcourt.
-The incident apparently soured relations between the schools, which did not schedule one another for a non-tournament regular-season game again until a single meeting in 1993, and then not again until a single game in 2015.
+During the December 5 game at the D.C.
+Armory between the Hoyas and the Terrapins, John Thompson and Maryland head coach Lefty Driesell got into a shouting match at midcourt after a technical foul call and did not shake hands after the game.
+The incident apparently soured relations between the schools, which did not schedule one another for a non-tournament regular-season game again until a single meeting in 1993, and then not again until a single game as part of the Gavitt Tipoff Games in 2015.